marcov64/Lsd/Readme.txt

 After a successful installation, a desktop shortcut (icon) will be available for using LMM/LSD.
 A shortcut is also created in the computer Applications folder.

-Users of macOS Sierra (10.12) or newer MUST yet manually install the Apple Command Line Tools package (the full Xcode package is NOT required) to make the compiler and other required command line tools available in macOS.
+Users MUST yet manually install the Apple Command Line Tools package (the full Xcode package is NOT required) to make the compiler and other required command line tools available in macOS.
 To install it, open the Terminal  and enter the following command:

  xcode-select --install